Cosmic-Ide/Cosmic-IDE/docs/settings-reference.md

 ## Extensions

-The Extensions screen is divided into four tabs so unrelated configuration does not share one long settings page:
+The Extensions screen is divided into four tabs so unrelated configuration does not share one long
+page:

-- **Providers** enables or disables registered editor and project extension providers.
+- **Providers** toggles registered editor and project extension providers.
 - **Languages** manages custom language servers and linked TextMate grammars.
 - **Projects** manages user-defined project types and their commands.
 - **Plugins** lists installed plugins and configures the plugin index repository.